NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 1. Iron deficiency anemia

-2. latest heavy alcohol use
+2. accurate heavy alcohol use

 3. Chronic liver failure